korni92/FIS-Writer-A6-A8-Q7/README.md

 **Sequence Counter & Transaction ID Rules**
 * **Standard Increment:** The sender generally increments the counter modulo 16: `next frame = (current + 1) % 16`.
 * **ACK Handling:** After receiving an `ACK(N)` (e.g., `0xB5`), the next transmitted frame must start with Sequence ID `N` (e.g., `5`).
 * **The Transaction ID (ReqID) Concept:** The sequence counter is not just a packet counter; it acts as a logical Transaction ID.
-When the cluster sends an asynchronous logical response (such as a parameter response or a `3B` zone confirmation), it will stamp the response with the **exact same Sequence ID** that was used in your initial request.
+When the cluster sends an asynchronous logical response (such as a parameter response or a `3B` zone confirmation), it will stamp the response with the **exact same Sequence ID** that was used in your last send data block matching the zone.
 This allows the system to securely pair requests and responses, even if hundreds of `0xA3` Keep-Alive pings were exchanged in the meantime.

+2. Sequence Counters & ACKs
+The BAP transport layer is strictly sequential.
+Every message sent to the cluster includes a Sequence ID (0x00 to 0x0F / 0-15).
+You must wait for the cluster to send an Acknowledge (ACK, starting with 0x30 or 0x40) containing your expected sequence number before sending the next frame.
+If the cluster is busy rendering, it might reply with a 0x9X (Hardware Busy) ACK.
+You must wait (~50-100ms) and retry the same sequence.

 ### Heartbeat / Keep-Alive
 Both sides must keep sending heartbeats or the channel dies after ~5 seconds silence from cluster (`0x491`).
+Usually the reciever of the `open request` sends A3.

-- Ping: `A3` (sent by both sides)
+- Ping: `A3` (are you stil there?)
-- Pong: `A1 0F 8A FF 4A FF` (typical response)
+- Pong: `A1 0F 8A FF 4A FF` (yes I am!)

 ## 2. Handshake & Reconnection Sequence (Critical!)